 Modern Times, and Beyond (I)

 THAT WAS where Brian left the story when he emigrated to Australia in 2012.
-But life does go on, and the decade since has been among Abington's most eventful and productive.
+But life does go on, and the decade or so since has been among Abington's most eventful and productive.

 The spur for everything that's happened recently was the election of Dave Vernon to club president for 2013.
 He came into office with the promise to do much more than manage decline.
 Indeed, he had already begun an ambitious project to give the club a makeover.